NuGet/Insights/README.md

 You will need to update the configuration with your hashed tenant ID and object ID claims to gain access to the admin panel.
 The "access denied" page of the admin panel will list all of your claims so you can grab the values there then bake them into your Pulumi stack's YAML config file for subsequent deployments.

+## Running locally

+To run locally, all you need is [Azure Storage Emulator](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator).
+Note that you cannot use Azurite since the latest version of it does not support Azure Table Storage.

+1. Clone the repository.
+2. Open the solution in Visual Studio (ExplorePackages.sln).
+3. Make sure the Azure Storage Emulator is running.
+4. Press F5 to launch the website (ExplorePackages.Website).
+It's the default startup project.
+5. Click on the "Admin" link in the navigation bar.
+6. Start one of the catalog scans, e.g. Find Package Manifest.
+   - When starting out, use a custom max timestamp like `2015-02-01T06:22:45.8488496Z` and click "Start Custom Scan".
+   - This timestamp is the first commit to the catalog and will run quickly, only processing 20 packages.
+   - Pressing "Start Full Scan" will process the entire catalog and will take a very long time locally.
+7. Stop the website.
+8. Start the function app (ExplorePackages.Worker).
+9. Wait until the catalog scan is done.
+   - This can be seen by looking at the `workerqueue` queue or by looking at the admin panel seen above.

 ## Screenshots